Supermagnum/FIS-Display/README.md

 Optional capacitive touchscreen version (MSP3223) if you ever want touch input Cheap and widely available.

+Backlight — either always on, or PWM from Pico tied to KO2_Bel_Displ for auto-dimming.
+Its a display brightness signal from the cluster, sent on the K-CAN in message mKombi_2 (0x420).
 ---

 *Platform: VW Passat B6 (3C), 2005–2010, PQ46 platform.